daattali/beautiful-jekyll/capstone/timeline.md

 The MDS leadership team will select proposals based primarily on student interest, and will invite the successful organizations to be a capstone partner.

 ## Partners submit video presentations
 Capstone partners should submit video presentations (5-10 minutes) to provide information additional to the proposals.
-This will help students review your project(s) before attending the capstone fair.
+We are not expecting production quality videos and we do not want you to spend too much time on this.
+The main purpose here is helping our students review your project(s) before attending the capstone fair so that they are ready to ask you meaningful questions.

 ## Capstone fair